Plant Stem Cell Regulation and Floral Patterning

 Proliferation, differentiation and senescence of floral stem cells

 Flowers originate from self-renewing pluripotent stem cells in the floral meristems (Fig.1).
 In flower development, the stem cell activity is terminated in multistep pathways mediated by multiple transcription factors.
 The proliferation, differentiation and senescence of stem cells are regulated by a well-coordinated interplay of phytohormone signaling and epigenetic regulation, leading to spatiotemporal-specific gene regulation.
 We study downstream cascades of the key transcription factors controlling stem cell termination, flower organogenesis and senescence (Fig. 2).
+Through the integration of imaging, mathematical, and synthetic biology approaches, we aim to understand the principles of floral stem cell control at the molecular, cellular, and organismal levels.

-Environmental response, memory and forgetting in plants
+Environmental response, memory and resetting in plants

 Epigenetic regulation in sexual reproduction